Padmavat

-Padmavat (or Padmawat) is an epic poem written in 1540 by Sufi poet Malik Muhammad Jayasi, who wrote it in the Hindustani language of Awadhi, and originally in the Persian Nastaʿlīq script.
+Padmavat (or Padmawat) is an epic poem written in 1540 by Sufi poet Malik Muhammad Jayasi, who wrote it in the Awadhi language, and originally in the Persian Nastaʿlīq script.
 It is the oldest extant text among the important works in Awadhi.
-A famous piece of Sufi literature from the period, it relates an allegorical fictional story about the Delhi Sultan Alauddin Khalji's desire for the titular Padmavati, the Queen of Chittor.
+A famous piece of Sufi literature from the period, it relates an allegorical fictional story about Delhi Sultan Alauddin Khalji's desire for the titular Padmavati, the Queen of Chittor based on historic conquest of chittor.
 Alauddin Khalji and Padmavati's husband Ratan Sen are historical figures, whereas Padmavati may have been a fictional character.

 Plot

 Padmavati, the princess of the Singhal kingdom, is close friends with the talking parrot Hiraman.
 Her father disapproves of their closeness, and orders the parrot to be killed.
 The parrot flies away to escape the punishment, but is captured by a bird catcher, and ultimately ends up as a pet of the Chittor ruler Ratansen.

 Inspired by the parrot's description of Padmavati's beauty, Ratansen decides to visit the Singhal kingdom.
 Joined by his 16,000 vassals and princes, and with the parrot as his guide, he reaches Singhal after crossing the seven seas.
 There, he tries to win Padmavati by performing austerities in a temple.
 Informed by the parrot, Padmavati visits the temple and returns without meeting Ratansen, although she begins to long for him.
 Meanwhile, at the temple, Ratansen decides to commit suicide for having missed her.
 The deities Shiva and Parvati intervene, and Shiva advises him to attack the fortress of Singhal.

 Disguised as ascetics, Ratansen and his followers attack the fortress, but are captured by Gandharvsen.
 As Ratansen is about to be executed, his bard reveals his identity.
 Gandharvsen then marries Padmavati to Ratansen, and also arranges 16,000 padmini women for his companions.
 (Padmini is best among the four types of women, typically found only in Singhal.)

 As Padmavati and Ratansen consummate their marriage in Singhal, Ratansen's first wife Nagmati longs for him in Chittor.
 She uses a bird to send a message to Singhal, following which Ratansen decides to return to Chittor.
 Ratansen has excessive pride in being married to the most beautiful woman on the earth, for which he is punished by a sea storm during the return journey.
 He and Padmavati are rescued by the Ocean, but all their followers die in the storm.
 Lakshmi, the daughter of the Ocean, tests Ratansen's love for Padmavati by appearing before him disguised as Padmavati.
 Ratansen passes the test, and is rewarded with gifts by the Ocean and Lakshmi.
 With these gifts, he recruits a new entourage at Puri, and returns to Chittor.